ElektrischesSchaf/Leukemia_prediction_with_SVM/Readme.md

 ## Using two kinds of feature selection methods, recursive feature elimination (RFE) and sequential feature selector (SFS)
 The leukemia dataset contains 7218 genes from 72 samples.
-These data are classified into two type of Leukemia, acute lymphocytic leukemia (ALL) and acute myelocytic leukemia (AML).
+These data are classified into two type of leukemia, acute lymphocytic leukemia (ALL) and acute myelocytic leukemia (AML).
-We do 50 iterations with different feature numbers, feature selection methods, and different kernels.
-In each iteration, randomized the order before selecting 38 training data and 34 testing data.
+We run 50 iterations with different feature numbers, feature selection methods, and different kernels.
+The feature numbers vary from 10 to 140.
+In each iteration, randomized the order of the samples before selecting 38 training data and 34 testing data.
 That means the training data and testing data consist of different samples everytime.
 Then we calculate the Matthews correlation coefficient to evaluate the result of each feature selection method.
-## The result showed in violin plot:
+## The result visualized in violin plot:
 ![01](https://github.com/ElektrischesSchaf/Leukemia_prediction_with_SVM/blob/master/violin_plot/Training_RFE_Linear_Classification_Kernel.PNG)
 Training data with RFE linear classification kernel
 ---